ReflectsLight/al-quran.reflectslight.io/README.md

 ## About

-This repository contains a statically compiled website for reading The Qur'an. <br>
+This repository contains the source for a statically compiled website that can be used to read The Qur'an.
 The website can be seen live at [https://al-quran.reflectslight.io](https://al-quran.reflectslight.io).

 ## Build the website